LawrenceELee/practice-fixing-merge-conflicts/README.md

 2) branch off of main.
 3) make changes (add an extra line somewhere in the code, or add more).
 4) commit code
-5) push your commits to repo
+5) push your commits to remote repo (do not merge your local branch into your local main).
 6) create a pull request
-7) merge code to main
+7) merge local branch to remote main
 8) fix any problems

 Don't worry about messing the code up.
 It is all sample code.
 The important thing is to learn how to deal with merges.